geleto/cascador-ai/README.md

 ## Why Cascador-AI?

 * **Intuitive Orchestration**: Create complex AI workflows with easy-to-understand template syntax
-* **Powerful Template Language**: Create sophisticated workflows using variables, loops, conditionals, functions, macros, inheritance, and imports - all powered by the [Cascada](https://github.com/geleto/cascada) template engine
+- **Parallel by Default**: Independent operations run concurrently—no extra effort required
-* **Automatic Concurrency**: Independent operations run in parallel without explicit async code and concurrency constructs
+- **Powerful Template Language**: Leverage variables, loops, conditionals, and more via [Cascada](https://github.com/geleto/cascada)
-* **Rich Context System**: Seamlessly access asynchronous data and functionality in your templates using the context object - from static values and dynamic functions to external APIs, database queries, and custom service integrations
+- **Flexible Context**: Seamlessly access asynchronous data and functionality in your templates using the context object - from static values and dynamic functions to external APIs, database queries, and custom service integrations
-* **LLM Provider Flexibility**: Standardized integration with all major LLM providers through the Vercel AI SDK
+- **LLM Provider Flexibility**: Works with any major provider through the Vercel AI SDK
-* **Type Safety**: Strong TypeScript support catches configuration errors early
+- **Type-Safe**: Catch errors early with robust TypeScript support

 Built on the powerful combination of [Vercel AI SDK](https://sdk.vercel.ai/) and the [Cascada Template Engine](https://github.com/geleto/cascada), Cascador-AI delivers a developer experience that feels synchronous while providing the performance benefits of asynchronous execution.